 Historically, Macedon Ranges has gained population from the northern and western suburbs of Melbourne, particularly families and other couples seeking relatively affordable home owning opportunities in a semi-rural environment, yet still be within range of employment opportunities and services.
 In fact, Macedon Ranges has a low level of employment self containment, with around 40% of employed residents working in the Shire.
 A similar proportion travel to work in the Melbourne metropolitan area - almost one in nine working in the City of Melbourne itself.
 Like most parts of regional Australia, Macedon Ranges Shire loses young adults to metropolitan areas for education and employment purposes.

 There are signficant differences in the supply of residential land within the Shire that will influence population and housing outcomes over the forecast period.
-Greenfield sites have been identified in Gisborne, Riddells Creek, Kyneton and Romsey, but there will also be additions to the dwelling stock through infill opportunities in the established parts of town.
+Greenfield sites have been identified in Gisborne, Riddells Creek, Kyneton and Romsey, but there will also be additions to the dwelling stock through infill opportunities in the established parts of town where appropriate zoning will allow for certain net gain of dwellings.
 In contrast, planning and environmental constraints will result in minimal population and dwelling change in Macedon and Mount Macedon District.
-Overall, the population of the Shire is forecast to grow modestly over the forecast period, reaching 64,562 at 2036.
+Overall, the population of the Shire is forecast to experience a steady level of growth over the forecast period, reaching 65,507 at 2036.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.